 We took a big risk with the 3D gameplay implementation – it was to be a massive improvement over the previous games in several areas.
 We have always been ambitious and this time our ambition may have gotten the better of us.

 Now, whether they’re genuinely honest about that last bit or not, I don’t know, and I don’t really care either.
-I mean, it takes guts to spend that much time and money on something, only to not get the kind of feedback / reviews they were hoping for, and yet, not completely lose it.
+I mean, it takes guts to spend that much time and money on something, only to not get the kind of feedback/reviews they were hoping for, and yet, not completely lose it.
 Instead, they’re actually going to work on fixing its shortcomings.
 Well, the technical ones anyway, including the multiplayer issues.

 As for the supposedly ‘short length’ of the experience, which is said to last between six and seven hours… that’s actually intended.
 Some may find that $21.99 is a bit steep for that, but hey, here’s a thought: let’s stop rating the value of a game on how long it takes to beat, placing more emphasis on what it delivers, and how (launch issues aside), instead?
-Certainly seems more fair in my books.
+Certainly seems fairer in my books.

-That said, apparently the game has a genuine cliffhanger ending, on top of everything else, which is simply not cool.
+That said, apparently, the game has a genuine cliffhanger ending, on top of everything else, which is simply not cool.
 At all.
 Oh and no DLC plans either, although they aren’t denying the existence of plans to continue the story (wait, what?!).
 What this means remains to be seen.
 Were I to speculate, I’d say… a fourth game, in which the series returns to its beloved 2.5D roots?
-The dimensional shift of Trine 3: Artifacts of Power seems to be what most negative criticism is leveled at after all, along with the ‘short’ length; although I’d say the latter is quite subjective.
+The dimensional shift of Trine 3: Artifacts of Power seems to be what most negative criticism is levelled at after all, along with the ‘short’ length; although I’d say the latter is quite subjective.